 November 15, 2022 8 min read

-Power cleans are movements with explosive power that demonstrate not only power but also strength.
-They are dynamic lifts that get your heart pumping while building muscles and burning fat.
+This dynamic and explosive movement requires you to lift a loaded barbell from the ground to your shoulders in one swift and explosive motion and will get your heart pumping while building muscles and burning fat.
 While a perfectly executed power clean is awe-inspiring, it will bring you a whole lot more than bragging rights.

 Like all free weight exercises, power cleans should be executed with proper form to avoid injuries.
 Furthermore, the incorrect technique could lead to inefficient repetitions, thereby causing unnecessary risk and over-tiredness.